dlundgren/ansible-skeleton/README.md

 ### Ansible

-Ensure all hosts are in the inventory/hosts file.
+Ensure all hosts are in the env/<env> file.
 If they aren't in there then ansible won't work.

+`<env>` is a reference to the environment you want to run ansible against.
+Defaults to env/dev